neutralinojs/neutralinojs.github.io/docs/configuration/project-structure.md

 [minimal template](https://github.com/neutralinojs/neutralinojs-minimal).
 But, you can indeed change it or use the [zero template](https://github.com/neutralinojs/neutralinojs-zero) to start from scratch.

-## Developing apps with vanilla Js
+## Developing apps with vanilla JS
 If you like to develop Neutralinojs applications with vanilla JavaScript, you can place all application resources in one directory.
 After that, you can update the `neutralino.config.json` file with the following values.
 ```json